lachezar-georgiev/QuizTime/README.md

 ### Project Setup

-The project can be run with either dotnet CLI or Visual Studio.
+The project can be run with either dotnet CLI or Visual Studio  2019.

 #### Visual Studio